RemcoVanDeelen/Destined-2022/Guide.md

       Grants 'venom' effect to single target.
       Dealing minor damage at the end of each of their turns.
       This effect may stack.
-      {Provides stronger effect, now dealing damage at the end of everyones turns. -}
+      {Provides stronger effect, now dealing damage at the end of everyone’s turns. -}
-      {- Also increases cooldown by 1}
+      {- Also increases cool-down by 1}
       Cool-down: 3

 - Recover